lamdaV/SparkMapReduceLab/introduction/README.md

   $ spark-submit --master yarn temperature.py
 ```

-Please note that `spark-submit` cluster parameter is incompatible with python files as of right now.
+Please note that `spark-submit` cluster parameter is incompatible with Python files as of right now.

 For more information on the pyspark API go [here](https://spark.apache.org/docs/2.1.0/api/python/pyspark.html).